codemagic-ci-cd/codemagic-docs/content/getting-started/getting-started.md

 The first build is run for the project whose `pubspec.yaml` file was found first.
 After the first build, you can select the project for building from the **Project file path** dropdown in the Build section of app settings.

-{{< figure size="medium" src="../uploads/2019/03/multiple_projects_dark.png" caption="Select which project to build" >}}
+{{< figure size="medium" src="../uploads/flutter-multiproject.png" caption="Select which project to build" >}}

 ## Next steps

-You can then continue to customize how you want Codemagic to build, test and publish your app in **App settings**.
-Note that there are
+You can then continue to customize how you want Codemagic to build, test and publish your project using either the GUI or `codemagic.yaml`.
+Note that you can also add custom build steps in the GUI by expanding sections before or after the default build steps visible in App settings.

 * Enable [automatic builds](../building/automatic-build-triggering)
 * Enable [automated tests](../testing/running-automated-tests)